 - The ancient Romans thought peaches originated from Persia (modern day Iran) – its scientific name also reflects this: Prunus persica.
 Peaches were often called “Persian apples.”

 - The peach tree is often considered to be the tree of life.

 - Christopher Columbus brought several peach trees to America on his second and third voyages.

 - Georgia is known as the Peach State, although California produces about 50 percent of all peaches in the U.S.

-Here is a quick and simple recipe for Peach Sherbet that is smooth, sweet and creamy, and made with only two ingredients!
+Looking for a fun way to enjoy peaches?
+Here is a quick and simple recipe for peach sherbet that is smooth, sweet and creamy – and made with only two ingredients!
 This is so simple that kids can make it by themselves.

 - 1 can sweetened condensed milk

 - 5 large (or 6 medium) ripe peaches, peeled, sliced and frozen

 - Peel fresh peaches over a wax paper-lined baking sheet to catch the juice.
 Slice the peaches and lay them in a single layer on the wax paper-lined baking sheet.
 Place slices (and any accumulated juice) in freezer until frozen, about 4 hours.